mcd500/arduino-commandliners/README.md

 ### How to connect Arduino Pro Mini with use-serial for uploading image <a id="promicro-usb-serial"></a>

 I used a ftdi usb serial/UART converter cable.
-Any usb serial boards are fine connecting wires as described in the pictures:
+Any usb serial boards are fine connecting wires as described in the second pictures:

 | USB-UART | Target board |
 |----------|----------|